melvin15may/ssdedupe/docs/usage.rst

 Usage
 =====

-Simply install with ``pip install pgdedupe`` and then run with a given configuration file and Postgres database credentials with:
+Simply install with ``pip install ssdedupe`` and then run with a given configuration file and SQL server database credentials with:

-    pgdedupe --config config.yaml --db database.yaml
+    ssdedupe --config config.yaml --db database.yaml

-See the `example configuration file <https://github.com/dssg/pgdedupe/blob/master/config.yaml>`_ for a listing of the supported fields and their descriptions.
+See the `example configuration file <https://github.com/melvin15may/ssdedupe/blob/master/config.yaml>`_ for a listing of the supported fields and their descriptions.